Khodynka Tragedy: Crush

-At about 6 o'clock on the morning of the celebration day, several thousand people (estimates reached 500,000) were already gathered on the field.
-Rumours spread among the people that there were not enough beer or pretzels for everybody, and that the enamel cups contained a gold coin.
+At about 6 a.m. several thousand people (estimates reached 500,000) were already gathered on the field.
+Rumours spread that there was not enough beer or pretzels for everybody, and that the enamel cups contained gold coins.
 A police force of 1,800 men failed to maintain civil order, and a catastrophic crowd crush occurred.

 Death toll

 A total of 1,282 corpses were collected from the scene, and the injured numbered between 9,000 and 20,000, according to different estimates.
 Another commonly cited figure reports "more than 2,600 casualties, including 1,389 deaths".

 Most of the victims were trapped in a ditch and were trampled or suffocated there.
 Despite the tragedy, the program of festivities continued as planned elsewhere on the large field, with many people unaware of what had happened.
 The Emperor and Empress made an appearance in front of the crowds on the balcony of the Tsar's Pavilion in the middle of the field around 2 p.m.
-By that time the traces of the incident had been cleaned up.
+By that time, the traces of the incident had been cleaned up.

 Tsar's response

 A festive ball had been scheduled that night at the French embassy.
 When Nicholas heard of the stampede, "he did not display the slightest emotion and that night attended a ball given in his honor".
 Grand Duke Alexander Mikhailovich warned the tsar not to go to the French ball, but Nicholas II attended nonetheless.
 Li Hongzhang, China's Imperial Commissioner on a European tour, was the most notable witness.
 Li was amused and said a Chinese emperor would not have attended the ball.

 The government distributed a large amount of aid to the families of the dead, and a number of minor officials were dismissed.
 The negligence and the tone-deaf response of the imperial authorities, however, caused further public indignation.
-"The radiant smile on the face of Grand Duke Sergei prompted foreigners to remark that the Romanovs lacked judgment," Grand Duke Alexander Mikhailovich wrote.
+Grand Duke Alexander Mikhailovich wrote in his memoirs that "The radiant smile on the face of Grand Duke Sergei prompted foreigners to remark that the Romanovs lacked judgment."
 Grand Duke Sergei Alexandrovich, then Governor-General of Moscow, became known as "the Prince of Khodynka" and the Emperor received the nickname of "Nicholas the Bloody".

+Nicholas II wrote in his diary:

 Legacy

-Leo Tolstoy was so moved by the tragedy that he wrote the short story "Khodynka: An Incident of the Coronation of Nicholas II".
+Leo Tolstoy was so moved by the tragedy that he wrote the epic tale "Khodynka: An Incident of the Coronation of Nicholas II".